arthurhammer/arthurhammer.de/_posts/2020-03-13-combine-optional-flatmap.md

 ## Wrapping Up

-With both extensions in place, we can finally solve our binding problem as follows:
+With both extensions in place, we can finally create our binding as follows:

 {% highlight swift %}
-var cancellable: AnyCancellable?
+var token: Any?

 func bindLabel() {
-    cancellable = $playbackController
+    token = $playbackController
         .flatMap { $0?.$player }      // First overload: player is optional
         .flatMap { $0?.$videoTitle }  // Second overload: videoTitle is non-optional
         .sink { [weak self] title in